Table of contents

 Conclusion

-In this article, we learned about Array in Java.
-We saw how array is useful to organize and store similar types of data.
+In this article, we learned about arrays in Java.
+We saw how an array is useful to organize and store similar types of data.
 We also discussed how to access elements of an array.
-Overall, an array in java is a fantastic tool that makes storing and accessing data a lot more easier.
+Overall, an array in Java is a fantastic tool that makes storing and accessing data a lot easier.

 Live masterclass